Discrimination against men: Gender studies

 Discrimination against men has little research due to cultural bias.
 The Global Gender Gap Index has been criticised for only including disadvantages that disproportionately affect women, meaning that the index cannot measure when men are disadvantaged.
 It also does not penalise countries where girls outperform boys in education for example, treating it as if the genders were equal.

-Factors as such suggest that in order to find reform in gender-based discrimination, an acknowledgement of patriarchal effects on both genders alike.
+Factors as such suggest that in order to find reform in gender-based discrimination, an acknowledgment of patriarchal effects on both genders alike.
 "While the negative impact of patriarchal oppression on women and other minority communities has been long recognized," it is crucial to understand that men also suffer severe detrimental effects from this system.

 Extent and cause

 The extent of discrimination against men in the modern world is the subject of debate in the scientific community.

-Sociologist Øystein Gullvåg Holter characterizes the position of men in the gender hierarchy rather as mixed, but not as purely dominant.
+Sociologist Øystein Gullvåg Holter characterises the position of men in the gender hierarchy rather as mixed, but not as purely dominant.
 Sociologist Fred Pincus says men may face intentional discrimination, although women are in a less favourable position than men; Pincus also believes that such cases of discrimination against men have nothing to do with positive discrimination.
 Psychologist Francesca Manzi says that since men are not typically discriminated, unlike women, discrimination against men is more difficult to detect.
 Estimates of the scale of the phenomenon may depend on discrepancies in the definition of the term "discrimination".
-According to her, the non-recognition of a number of unfavourable situations by discrimination may be influenced by traditional gender attitudes, which prohibit men from expressing stereotypical feminine behaviour.
+According to her, the non-recognition of a number of unfavorable situations by discrimination may be influenced by traditional gender attitudes, which prohibit men from expressing stereotypical feminine behaviour.